timonkrebs/MFE_Components/README.md

 - the project was developed based on the the example `angular11-microfrontends`

 - shared library will maintain the application state.
-- shell (host) and profile (remote) can access the store, dispatch actions etc.
+- shell (host) and draw (remote) can access the store, dispatch actions etc.
-  - the profile:
+  - the draw:
     - has a form to create an user, the user info is added stored in the application state (store) which is in the share module `mfe-shared`
     - show the list of users by selecting them from the common store
   - the shell:
     - show the list of users by selecting them from the common store
-  - when an user is added to the store, both shell and profile can see the changes.
+  - when an user is added to the store, both shell and draw can see the changes.

 ## Running the demo